maemo-leste/maemo-user-guide/source/chapters/email.rst

 For :term:`POP3` you have the following options:

    #. **Incoming server* (POP3)** - The address of the :term:`POP3` mail server (The asterisk ***** shows that this is required data)
-   #. **Secure autentication** - The server will be enquired about secure ways of authentication
+   #. **Secure authentication** - The server will be enquired about secure ways of authentication

           |email-account-pop-secure-auth|